unnatissrivastava/unnatissrivastava/README.md

 ## 🧠 About Me

 I'm a Data Science and Machine Learning enthusiast who enjoys turning raw, messy data into clear, usable insight.
-My work centers on Python, and I spend most of my time cleaning data, exploring it, and building models that are easy to explain — not just ones that score well on a leaderboard.
+My work centers on Python, and I spend most of my time cleaning data, exploring it, and building models that are easy to explain, not just ones that score well on a leaderboard.

 I believe good data science starts with asking the right question, not jumping straight to the algorithm.
 Along the way, I'm also picking up web development, so I can build interfaces for the things I create, not just notebooks.